 Circles, yes or no?

-Many veterinarians give the advice not to move your horse on small circles when he has to rehabilitate from a leg injury, but to walk your horse on a halter and rope on straight lines instead.
+Circles, yes or noThat is the question when horses are in rehab.
+Many veterinarians give the advice not to move a horse on small circles when he's recovering from a leg injury, but to walk him in straight lines instead.

-And this is a very good advice if people let their horses ‘fall’ or ‘lean’ on the in- or outside shoulder when the horse is moving on a circle on for example the longe line.
+Not moving on a circle is a good advice if people let their horses ‘fall’ on the in- or outside shoulder.

 Falling in & swinging out